Sleep Checklist

 Keep it dark

-Bright light can interfere with your body’s natural sleep-wake cycle and keep you from feeling sleepy.
-Even small amounts of ambient light can affect melatonin production and keep you from getting quality sleep.
+Intruding light can interfere with your body’s natural sleep-wake cycle and keep you from feeling sleepy.
+Even small amounts of ambient light can affect melatonin production and make it harder to get quality sleep.

 Keep it cool

 Colder room temperatures help your body’s natural sleep process.
-Studies suggest that a room temperature between 60 and 67 degrees Fahrenheit (16 – 19 Celsius) is optimal for sleeping.
+Studies suggest that a room temperature between 60 and 67 degrees Fahrenheit is optimal for sleeping with 65 degrees being the sweet spot.

 4) Health:

-An underlying sleep disorder can sabotage your sleep.
+An underlying sleep disorder can sabotage sleep.
 Millions of people are living with undiagnosed sleep apnea and don’t know it.
-Learn more

 Sleep is that golden chain that ties health and our bodies together.